silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/01_Common_Subclasses.md

-title: Common FormField Types
+title: Common FormField type subclasses
 summary: A table containing a list of the common FormField subclasses.

-# Form Field Types
+# Common FormField type subclasses

-This is a highlevel overview of available `[api:FormField]` subclasses.
+This is a high level overview of available `[api:FormField]` subclasses.
 An automatically generated list is available on the SilverStripe API documentation.

 ## Basic